jeffreykegler/old_kollos/notes/misc/strand.md

 ## Theory: suffix grammars

-It is safe to skip this section.
-It is devoted to mathematical details.

-The "transcription grammar" here is based on the "suffix grammar", whose construction is described in Grune & Jacobs, 2nd ed., section 12.1, p.
+The suffix grammars described in this document are derived from the "suffix grammars", whose construction is described in Grune & Jacobs, 2nd ed., section 12.1, p.
 401.
-Our purpose differs from theirs, in that

-* we want our parse to contain only those suffixes which match a known prefix; and

-* we want to be able to create parse forests from both suffix and prefix, and to combine these parse forests.

 <!---
 vim: expandtab shiftwidth=4